polarikus/flipper-zero_fn_tester/.catalog/README.md

 - End date of the FN
 - Number of registrations / re-registrations
-- Remaining number of registrations / re-registrations -Information about remaining memory resource
+- Remaining number of registrations / re-registrations
+- Information about remaining memory resource
 ## Reset MGM:
 - Sending command 60 16 to reset the test FN (MGM)